jesseVDwolf/libft-test-container/README.md

 # Libft-test-container

-A container with external testers and personal tests for the following projects:
+A container with external testers and personal tests.
+> :warning: **Import note: this tester uses git submodules.
+Make sure to clone this repository with --recurse-submodules so that all external testers are also retrieved successfully**

 ## Usage
 Build the image (Make sure you are in the same directory as the Dockerfile):